user04f8/Harmonixr/README.md

 ![Nathan and Xavier's distinct clusters](assets/nathan_xavier_validation.png)

 This demonstrates the clear incredible power and generality of our model beyond its training data.

+(You can play with this capability by running `viz_sample_in_context.py` with an appropriately trained model checkpoint, or by accessing the interactive visualization by opening `plots/tsne_nathan_xavier.html` in a browser.)

 ## Reproducability